 Welcome!
-We’re so glad you’ve joined us at UMass Amherst.
+We’re so glad you’ve joined us at UMass.

-Approximately 25% of UMass students are among the first in their family to attend college.
+Did you know that approximately 25% of UMass students are the first in their family to attend college?
 If you are the first in your own family, you are joining the many students, faculty, and staff on campus who are first-generation.
-You are a valuable member of our community and we are dedicated to helping you build your network, succeed academically, and share your voice.

-Undergraduate Student Success is committed to celebrating and supporting the first-generation student population at UMass Amherst.
+Undergraduate Student Success is committed to supporting and celebrating the first-generation student population at UMass Amherst.
 An important part of our community’s history, first-generation students are defined here as those who do not have a parent or guardian who attained a four-year degree.
-These students come to our campus with a wealth of important perspective, life experience, and skill.
+These students come to our campus with a wealth of important perspectives, life experiences, and skills.
 We encourage students to embrace their ability to achieve high levels of academic success as they make connections and develop a sense of belonging on campus.

 Our unit offers programming, services, and resources designed to cultivate academic and co-curricular success.
 Support for first-generation students is a shared mission across our campus and we collaborate extensively with the academic colleges and departments as well as Student Affairs & Campus Life.
 We continue to grow and improve our initiatives, consulting with students on campus and utilizing success data to drive meaningful, planful action.

-Want to learn more about the nationwide movement to support first generation college student success?
-Here are some great resources:
+Want to learn more about the nationwide movement to support first-generation college student success?
+Here are some helpful resources: